The Dizzying Heights of the Steeplejack!

 I keep climbing staring straight ahead.
 I’m at the top of the next ladder and have to step off and onto the next.
 The ledge is carved stone black with age.

 I make the move to the next ladder and look around.
 I can see the workers in the factory next to the chimney.
 I take a breath and push on up.
 Looking up, the chimney looks so high, at the top a small bit of smoke.
 As I’m climbing I’m starting to relax.
 Listening to the ladders.
 Looking around I’m on the fifth story of the mill and can see its roofline next.
 I look down and see Jack behind me watching.
 I just keep climbing.
 I’m so near the top – the next ladder is ‘spliced’ and leans back to get over the ornate stone cills at the top.
 I’m breathing hard I’m so scared.
+This article offers free shipping on qualified products, or buy online and pick up in store today at Medical Department.

 Jack comes up behind “You’re nearly there lad.
 Keep on going, take your time, a hand a foot and just keep going, the top’s curved – reach over the cap and grab the wire and step off.
 Turn round and sit down.”